BelalMohamed2/simple_shell/README.md

 5-How does a shell work
 6-What is a pid and a ppid
-7-How to manipulate the environment of the current process What is the difference between a function and a system call How to create processes
+7-How to manipulate the environment of the current process 8-What is the difference between a function and a system call How to create processes
 What are the three prototypes of main
 How does the shell use the PATH to find the programs